 This recipe for Simple Spaghetti with Crab & Piquante Peppers makes a quick and delicious meal.
+Ready in just 20 minutes!

 In the summertime, I love making quick and easy dishes that don’t keep you in front of the hot stove for too long.